c11z/resume/Cory_Dominguez.md

 - Analysis and research with Google BigQuery

 **Software Engineer,** [**Chartboost**](https://chartboost.com) **—** *June 2015 to March 2018*
-Leading in-app monetization and programmatic advertising platform.
+Mobile gaming in-app monetization and programmatic advertising platform.

 - Extensive refactor of the analytics web API in Scala / Play Framework
 - ETL in Airflow to aggregate and deliver data from Hive to MySQL / Redshift
+- Set up and internally promoted ELK stack for centralized logging
 - Pioneered continuous delivery of stateless services using Spinnaker

 **Software Engineer,** [**Yahoo**](https://commercecentral.luminate.com/) **—** *August 2013 to November 2014*
 Yahoo acquired Lexity and re-branded it as Commerce Central.

 - Scaled the extraction service
-- Colocated MySQL with Percona Cluster

 **Software Engineer, Lexity —** *January 2013 to August 2013*
 Marketing tools for e-commerce merchants.